TristanWYL/FreeChatGPT/README.md

-# OpenAI API Quickstart - Node.js example app
+# A chatbot with OpenAI API

+CREDITS: This project is adapted from [this repository](https://github.com/openai/openai-quickstart-node).

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is an example chatbot app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

+## Motivation

+People from some regions, such as China (Including HK), cannot access [ChatGPT](https://chat.openai.com/chat), so I want to build one private instance to help them out.
+With this instance, people can directly try ChatGPT, and do not need to login.

 ## Setup